o4f6bgpac3/Linux-Server-Configuration/readme.md

 ### GoDaddy

+This no longer works because GoDaddy has changed their API.
+I've left it here for reference but it's not usable.

+### Cloudflare

 This contains a script which updates the IP on your domain if you don't have a static IP.
-Follow comments in godaddy.txt for permissions and crontab setup.
+Follow comments in cloudflare.txt for permissions and crontab setup.

 ## Sources